Annie Creative Studio for Wellness LLC

 Picture

-Despite the fact that he is entirely dependent (no head and trunk control, can’t sit on his own and is non-verbal), Aidan is a happy, hard working, loving boy.
+Despite the fact that he is entirely dependent (no head and trunk control, can’t sit on his own and is non-verbal), Aidan is a happy, hard working, loving teenager (almost 17 years!).
 He is smart and enjoys all the things every child his age likes.
 He reads, loves math, sports and music.
 There is no doubt that what’s been the main contributor for his achievements has been the personalized, tailored, loving-caring approach his parents and family along with a dedicated team of therapists have provided to him all along.
 I too, have been closely involved in the support of his growth and development.
-Constantly in quest of the things that will help him fulfill his potential and become the healthiest, happiest boy.
+Constantly in quest of the things that will help him fulfill his potential and become the healthiest, happiest human.
 While always on the search for medical advances, psychological input, and physical goals, it has always been a “one-day -at-a-time”, meeting him where he is, on his highs and lows and introducing him to new challenges as it is fit in the process.

 I like to think that it is no coincidence that life took me into this professional path.
 The decision to become an art therapist and my interest in developmental growth working with medically fragile children, chronically and terminally ill patients has been in my heart even before Aidan was born.
 Yet, this drive and passion that lived in my heart are meant to continue to service him and to be put at the service of others who I have the privilege to meet or even just see through the backseat window of this drive.

 In the uniqueness of each individual lays a heart that holds a story that is waiting to be heard.
 There is no perfect, or right way to get somewhere, to learn, to achieve.
 There are many ways.
 The most important lesson is that it is much richer and effective when you don’t do it alone.
 Sometimes having an active witness, sometimes a silent one, but always the supporting presence of another beating heart.
-I feel called to be a witness of their story, to serve as a holding space, to provide presence in a rushed, fast paced world.
+I feel called to be a witness of your story, to serve as a holding space, to provide presence in a rushed, fast paced world.
 I don’t feel special because I get to do this.
 It is a humbling experience every single time.

 Creating opportunities makes a huge difference in someone’s life.
 Everyone's life.
 These are windows for growth, enrichment, empowerment that bring joy and happiness.
 I strongly believe it and I would like to join the efforts that you as a parent, or a caregiver are already doing towards providing the most enriching life experiences for your loved ones.
 To join you in this search of how to best support a healthy development and ongoing growth for your loved one, or perhaps for yourself.

-Gaby Gámez
+Warmly, Gaby Gámez

 Picture